FirstBlood12/LivingDeath/README.md

 # Disclaimer

 This is a dangerous malware that encrypts Hard Drive with XOR 0x2E.
-Use virtual machine to test the malware.
+Use virtual machine to test the Living Death.
 Don't accidentally run this malware on your PC which should be obvious!